hyperledger/fabric/examples/dchackfest/samples/e2e/README.rst

 .. code:: bash

-  mkdir -p <my_dev_workspace>/dchackfest
+  mkdir fabric-sample
-  cd <my_dev_workspace>/dchackfest
+  cd fabric-sample

 Next, execute the following command:

 .. code:: bash

-  curl -L https://logs.hyperledger.org/sandbox/vex-yul-hyp-jenkins-2/fabric-verify-x86_64_1/5/release.tar.gz -o release.tar.gz 2> /dev/null;  tar -xvf release.tar.gz
+  curl -L https://logs.hyperledger.org/sandbox/vex-yul-hyp-jenkins-2/fabric-binaries/release.tar.gz -o release.tar.gz 2> /dev/null;  tar -xvf release.tar.gz

 This command pulls and extracts all of the necessary artifacts to set up your network and places them into a folder titled ``release``.
 It also retrieves the